clicon/clicon/README.md

 CLICON
 ======

-CLICON is an automatic configuration manager including CLI generation, transaction support, YANG, NETCONF and embedded databases.
+CLICON is an automatic configuration manager where you from a YANG specification generate interactive CLI, NETCONF and embedded databases with transaction support.

 Presentations and tutorial is found on the [CLICON project page](http://www.clicon.org)